William Congreve, The Way of the World

 middle-class consumerism which you see in the play's content, and how might that

-illustration of the Drury Lane Theater stage at The World of London Theater
+illustrations of the Drury Lane Theater stage and audience seating, click

 here.
 You'll